sagemathinc/cocalc-doc/source/apikeys.rst

 API Keys
 ========

 A valid API key is required on all API requests.
-Keys created using the following steps can be used with both `API v1 <https://doc.cocalc.com/api/index.html>`_ and `API v2 <https://doc.cocalc.com/api2/index.html>`_.

 .. contents::
    :local: